Search

 5. Anchor

-The anchor, a symbol steeped in maritime tradition, has evolved to represent stability, hope, and steadfastness.
+The anchor, traditional symbol for hope, is steeped in maritime tradition and has evolved to represent stability, hope, and steadfastness.
 Originally a practical tool for ships, the anchor has become a powerful metaphor for holding firm in turbulent times.

 Symbolism and Significance